Antibiotics to Treat and Prevent Infection During Preterm LaborSkip to the navigation

-Infections during pregnancy are treated with antibiotics.
-The type of antibiotic used to treat the infection depends on which bacteria are causing the infection.
-Antibiotics commonly used during pregnancy include erythromycin, clindamycin, ampicillin, gentamicin, and metronidazole.
+If an infection is causing your preterm labor, you will be treated with antibiotics.
+The type used depends on which bacteria are causing the infection.
+The antibiotics most commonly used during pregnancy include erythromycin, clindamycin, ampicillin, gentamicin, and metronidazole.

-Antibiotics don't always clear up uterine infection or prevent preterm labor.
-If a mother's uterus has become infected and her fetus is mature enough, her doctor or nurse-midwife might not attempt to delay the birth.
+Antibiotics don't always clear up uterine infection.
+And they don't always prevent preterm labor.
+If a mother's uterus has become infected and her fetus is mature enough, her doctor or nurse-midwife might not try to delay the birth.